bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/maintain-an-application.md

 - Monitor [Rocket.Chat #devops-alerts channel](https://chat.developer.gov.bc.ca/channel/devops-alerts) for service alerts and status updates.
 Rocket.Chat serves as the main communication method for teams on the platform to get help, share knowledge and information, and build up the community.

-- Take a look at [common platform requests](https://digital.gov.bc.ca/technology/cloud/private/support/#common) .
-This section can be helpful to your team to discover the most commonly searched-for tasks, with links to additional instructions.
+- Take a look at the [various support options](https://digital.gov.bc.ca/technology/cloud/private/support/#how) available in the Private cloud, helpful to determine troubleshooting channels for application or platform issues

 ---
 ## Managing impacts of personnel changes